Our fuel cell system as a reliable and efficient source of energy for industrial and commercial use

 The overall efficiency rate achieved by the SOFC system at beginning of life when heat and power are used

-Sustainable electricity all along the line
+Efficient electricity all along the line

 The key to the future for business and society as a whole is to generate power without causing emissions.
 The solution for this is to be found not only in the already familiar renewable energies such as solar and wind, but increasingly also in hydrogen – including, and especially, for industry.
 This is where the SOFC fuel cell system from Bosch comes in.
 Developed for the future, it is already available as a pilot system.
 It could potentially be run on hydrogen in the future, but can use natural gas or biomethane as an energy source at any time.
 We are confident that fuel cell technology will play a major role in the energy sector, since 85 percent of all emissions relate to energy.